 - 1. Agencies desiring to be a provider of PC II/HASCI Attendant Care, HASCI Respite, ID/RD Respite and CS Respite services must have demonstrated experience in In-Home personal care services or a similar service.
 For providers contracting after July 1, 2011, the owner or administrator of the agency must have at least three (3) years of administrative experience in the health care field.
 If the owner will also be the administrator, he or she is required to have at least three (3) years of administrative experience in the health care field. - 2.
 Pursuant to enactment and implementation of S.C. § Code 44-70-10 all providers of personal care services will require a license to provide personal care services.
 Providers are required to renew their license annually.
 Providers who do not maintain their In-Home Care provider license will be terminated.
-Providers who are not licensed by the South Carolina Department of Health and Environmental Control will not be allowed to enroll as a Medicaid provider for these services. - 3.
+Providers who are not licensed by the South Carolina Department of Health and Environmental Control will not be allowed to enroll as a Medicaid provider for these services.
+If the provider loses their SCDHEC In-Home Care License for any reason, the provider must voluntarily terminate their contract with CLTC/SCDHHS immediately.
+With voluntary termination, the provider will be able to re-contract once required documentation is obtained and provided to SCDHHS/LTL.
+If there is an involuntary termination due to lack of licensing, the provider must wait 6 months prior to reapplying for the CLTC/SCDHHS Contract. - 3.
 Provider agencies must be housed in an office that is in a commercial zone.
 Any agency not housed within a commercial location must be prior approved by SCDHHS to enroll as a personal care provider.
-Requirements for agencies not in commercial locations include all of the following: - a.
-Has a county/municipal zoning permit to operate a business in a residential setting if required - b.
-Holds appropriate business licenses. - c.
-Meets applicable county/municipal, mixed-use zoning guidelines for a home-based business in a primarily residential neighborhood
+Effective August 1, 2019, Providers are no longer allowed to operate their business in residential areas.
+Current providers who are operating in residential areas prior to August 1, 2019, will be grandfathered.
+Requirements for agencies in commercial locations include all of the following: